DiddigaAnjali/Finance-Risk-Analysis/README.md

 ## Solution

 We provide interactive dashboards created using the latest Power BI tools to help lending companies make data-driven decisions.
-These dashboards analyze applicant profiles to predict loan repayment likelihood, enabling informed decisions on loan approvals, and adjust lending strategy [[3]](https://thesunflowerlab.com/power-bi-banking-dashboard/).
+These dashboards analyze applicant profiles to predict loan repayment likelihood, enabling informed decisions on loan approvals, and adjust lending strategy.
 By visualizing key risk indicators, banks can evaluate their exposure to different risks in real-time.

 ## Key Features